-Internal Assessment: 25 + 25 Marks
+Internal Assessment: 25 + 25 Marks Total marks: 50

 Each student teacher has to teach 2 skills / sessions.
 It is a peer group teaching each of 6 minutes duration.
 Each session focuses on a specific behavior / skill of teaching.

 Student teachers have to write micro lesson plans and observe peer micro lessons as per the proforma given below: